Sajjon/SwiftIntro/README.md

 A memory game implementation fetching images from Instagram.
 This project aims to introduce you to iOS development with Swift disregarding of your current skill level.

+The app defaults to fetch the [Instagram images of Taylor Swift](https://www.instagram.com/taylorswift/), but you can enter your own or another custom Instagram account and fetch images for it instead.

 ## Tasks

 ### 🐌 This looks interesting